Euler pseudoprime: Relation to Euler–Jacobi pseudoprimes

-As with the basic Euler test, a and n are required to be comprime, but that test is included in the computation of the Jacobi symbol (a/n), whose value equals 0 if the values are not coprime.
+As with the basic Euler test, a and n are required to be coprime, but that test is included in the computation of the Jacobi symbol $\left(\frac{a}{n}\right)$, whose value equals 0 if the values are not coprime.
 This slightly stronger test is called simply an Euler probable prime test by some authors.
 See, for example, page 115 of the book by Koblitz listed below, page 90 of the book by Riesel, or page 1003 of.

 As an example of this test's increased strength, 341 is an Euler pseudoprime to the base 2, but not an Euler-Jacobi pseudoprime.
 Even more significantly, there are no absolute Euler–Jacobi pseudoprimes.

-A strong probable prime test is even stronger than the Euler-Jacobi test but takes the same computational effort.
+A strong probable prime test (the Miller–Rabin test) is even stronger than the Euler–Jacobi test but takes the same computational effort.
 Because of this, prime-testing software is usually based on the strong test.